google/syzkaller/docs/syscall_descriptions_syntax.md

 	reference to flags description (see below)
 "array": a variable/fixed-length array, type-options:
-	type of elements, optional size (fixed "5", or ranged "5:10", boundaries inclusive) "ptr": a pointer to an object, type-options: type of the object; direction (in/out/inout) "buffer": a pointer to a memory buffer (like read/write buffer argument), type-options: direction (in/out/inout)
+	type of elements, optional size (fixed "5", or ranged "5:10", boundaries inclusive) "ptr"/"ptr64": a pointer to an object, type-options: type of the object; direction (in/out/inout)
+	ptr64 has size of 8 bytes regardless of target pointer size "buffer": a pointer to a memory buffer (like read/write buffer argument), type-options: direction (in/out/inout)
 "string": a zero-terminated memory buffer (no pointer indirection implied), type-options: